Invariance principle and non-compact center foliations: Introduction

-Let us mention that for conservative perturbations of the time-one map of Anosov flows, Avila, Viana and Wilkinson~\cite{AVW11} constructed an artificial fiber bundle with compact leaves over $f$: although center leaves of $f$ are non-compact, this allows them to use \cite{Extremal} (or its version \cite{ASV13} for cocycles over conservative partially hyperbolic maps) in order to establish an su-invariance of the center disintegrations of the volume when its center Lyapunov exponents vanish.
-In this context our result allows us to work directly with the disintegration on the the center manifolds instead to consider an artificial fiber bundle as in \cite{AVW11}: it allows us to recover more properties of the $\mu^c$ disintegration for measures with some product structure that are not volume.
+Let us mention that for conservative perturbations of the time-one maps of Anosov flows, Avila, Viana and Wilkinson~\cite{AVW11} constructed an artificial circle fiber bundle over $f$: although center leaves of $f$ are non-compact, this allowed them to apply \cite{Extremal} (or its version \cite{ASV13} for cocycles over conservative partially hyperbolic maps) and to establish the su-invariance of the center disintegration of the volume when its center Lyapunov exponents vanish.
+When one considers measures that are not the volume, we could not work with such an artificial fiber bundle and we have to handle the disintegrations on the genuine non-compact center leaves.